-Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Portugal (PRT) (Last updated: 29-Apr-2020) Public containment has been implemented on the 19th of March after the announcement of the State of Emergency on the 18th of March.
-It was extended on the 03/04 and again on the 16/04.
-More than two people are allowed to go outside without restrictions (i.e. for a short walk, for physical exercise, for basic goods shopping or to go to the pharmacy) if they don't belong to the risk group (+70 years old/ severe diseases).
-People also may go to work, if it's not possible to work from home.
-Border control with Spain through mutual agreement started on 17th of March.
+Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Portugal (PRT) 05-May-2020 (Last updated 05-May-2020) Border control with Spain through mutual agreement started on 17/3.
 Suspended air, rail and river connections. -Movement of goods and authorized persons at only 9 border points, including nationals and residents returning home, family reunion and cases of access to health units in bilateral health care agreements.
 Boat traffic on both Minho and Guadiana rivers and train traffic is only allowed for circulation of goods. - Flights to and from Italy are also suspended from 11/04 until 21/04. - Suspension of flights from/to extra-EU on 19th of March.
-Exceptions: flights to countries with strong presence of PT communities (CA, US, UK, ZA), with all PT- speaking countries, EEA (NO, IS, LI, CH). - 14-day isolation period for all passengers on flights to the Azores and Madeira, since 14th of March. - Temperature control sensors in airports (Lisbon, Porto, Faro, Madeira, Ponta Delgada), 20th of March.
-Closure of non-essential shops (i.e. nightclubs, bars, and restaurants) Closure of all national monuments and places of cultural activities (both public and private).
-Suspension of religious and cult celebrations.
-Closure of non-essential shops (i.e. nightclubs, bars, and restaurants) Closure of all national monuments and places of cultural activities (both public and private).
-Suspension of religious and cult celebrations.
+Exceptions: flights to countries with strong presence of PT communities (CA, US, UK, ZA), with all PT-speaking countries, EEA (NO, IS, LI, CH). - 14-day isolation period for all passengers on flights to the Azores and Madeira, since 14/03. - Temperature control sensors in airports (Lisbon, Porto, Faro, Madeira, Ponta Delgada), 20/03. - COVID-19 support telephone line for consular emergencies (Portuguese abroad), 13/03. shops (i.e. nightclubs, bars, and restaurants) Closure of all national monuments and places Closure of non-essential shops (i.e. nightclubs, bars, and restaurants).
 On March 12th, the authorities unlocked 296 million EUR to increase the capacity of the health sector.
-Other health- related measures include: a) suspension of overtime limits; b) simplifying the hiring of workers; c) worker mobility; d) hiring retired doctors without being subject to age limits. - Exceptional regime for public procurement and expenditures in the health sector, allowing swifter procedures and more transparency in public spending (including ventilators, protective equipment, diagnostic support material). - Special protection regime for professionals in the health sector directly involved in the diagnosis and specialized laboratory response.
+Other health-related measures include: a) suspension of overtime limits; b) simplifying the hiring of workers; c) worker mobility; d) hiring retired doctors without being subject to age limits. - Exceptional regime for public procurement and expenditures in the health sector, allowing swifter procedures and more transparency in public spending (including ventilators, protective equipment, diagnostic support material). - Special protection regime for professionals in the health sector directly involved in the diagnosis and specialized laboratory response.
 Exceptional regime for composition of medical boards to assess needs of people with disabilities.
 Special duty of protection to risk group (+70 year-old / severe disease) with call for limited mobility. - Mandatory curfew to all tested positive or in active surveillance (in hospital, or at home). - General call to avoid unnecessary displacements and to promote social distancing. - National Contingency and Response Plan for Disease. - Extensive testing implemented across the country, and proactive tracing of potential positives. - Specific programme for nursing homes testing